Contractor vs. subcontractor: What's the difference?

 How to add subcontractors to your insurance policy

-Adding a subcontractor to your insurance policies is a fairly painless process.
-You simply call your insurance company and provide the person’s name and business name, if they have one.
-If you purchase a policy with one of Insureon’s carrier partners, you can sometimes add a subcontractor online with our Customer Portal.
+In most cases, you’ll need to call your insurance company and ask to add the subcontractor as an additional insured.
+The insurer will ask for the person’s name and business name, if they have one.
+If you purchase a policy with one of Insureon’s carrier partners, you can sometimes add a subcontractor online through our Customer Portal.

-Compare contractor insurance quotes with Insureon
+Find contractor insurance quotes with Insureon

 Having the right type of contractor insurance can make all the difference when you’re competing for a project.
 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.